neuromantic/CodeJS/DEBUG_MANUAL.markdown

     look for missing ',' between properties in class declaration

+    look for incorrect ';' after property definition in class declaration instead of ','

     look for missing closing characters in class declaration

 `missing ) in parenthetical`